LitiumAB/Education/Developer Education/Tasks/Installation/README.md

 ### Required

-1. Accessing Litium running inside a container requires a valid license.
-If you do not have a license already you can [request a demo-license from Litium Docs](https://docs.litium.com/support/request-license).
 1. Litium is only distributed through NuGet, so first  [configure the Litium NuGet feed](https://docs.litium.com/documentation/get-started/litium-packages) (requires a [Litium Docs account](https://docs.litium.com/system_pages/createlitiumaccount) with partner privileges).
 1. Install [Visual Studio](https://visualstudio.microsoft.com/) for the development
 1. Install [SQL Server Management Studio](https://docs.microsoft.com/sv-se/sql/ssms/download-sql-server-management-studio-ssms) to manage the database